When Talk Therapy Has Helped but the Pattern Still Runs Your Life

 resourcing.

-Clinicians who integrate this knowledge create more nuanced,
+Clinicians who integrate this knowledge create more layered,

 compassionate, and effective treatment plans that honor the complexity